 Thanks to modern developments in Bluetooth, though, this could increasingly be a thing of the past.
 Enter aptX HD Bluetooth…

-For many year’s classic aptX has offered “CD-like” sound quality as it’s able to stream full-bandwidth 16-bit/44.1kHz sound quality.
-It does, however, still use compression to reduce audio-coding delays and minimise latency.
+For many years, classic aptX has offered “CD-like” sound quality as it’s able to stream full-bandwidth 16-bit/44.1kHz sound quality.
+It does, however, still use compression to reduce audio-coding delays and minimize latency.

 The newer aptX HD incarnation is an improved version of the aptX audio-coding algorithm.
 Arguably, a wired connection is still better under critical listening conditions, but aptX HD takes us a step closer to Bluetooth convenience without compromising sound quality.

 If this sounds ideal, then the aptX HD equipped Cambridge Audio Alva TT is one of the best Bluetooth turntables you can buy.
 At over $1000/£1000, it’s not cheap, though, but it’s undeniably an excellent option for those who want a proper, grownup turntable fit for 21st-century connectivity.

 Price: $1199/£1500 | Type: Manual | Drive: Direct | Built-in Phono: Yes | Speeds: 33/45 | USB: No

 The short answer is not entirely.
 But as you’ll gather from the article overall, not all Bluetooth connections are equal.
 Earlier versions of Bluetooth used a codec known as SBC, which compresses the signal to a similar level of MP3.
 Since the more widespread instruction of the aptX, it’s possible to stream audio that more closely matches CD quality.